Steampunk Selfie vs Leap of Faith

 But...why make Leap of Faith?

-The short answer is that once Steampunk Selfie was accepted into the SAQA Aloft exhibition, I realized I wouldn't get to send it to any judged competitions.
-I had the option of making another one, because Steampunk Selfie is part of a stated Limited Edition (it's 01/05 in the series).
-But Steampunk Selfie was created for a show that had a size requirement of exactly 36" x 24".
-If I were to make another one, 02/05 in the series, it would have to be the exact size of the first, and I wanted the new quilt to be much bigger.
-Therefore, I did my best to differentiate Leap of Faith from Steampunk Selfie, by adding additional design details, decorative stitching, and even giving it a new name, so there would be no mistaking it as being separate from Steampunk Selfie's series.
+Fortunately, I had the option of making another one because Steampunk Selfie is part of a stated Limited Edition (it's 01/05 in the series).
+So I could have made a second one that would have been 02/05 in the series.
+But Steampunk Selfie was 36" x 24" – meaning every other quilt in the series would have to be the exact size of the first – and I wanted the new quilt to be much bigger.
+Therefore, I did my best to differentiate Leap of Faith from Steampunk Selfie – by increasing the size, adding additional design details, adding decorative stitching, and even giving it a new name – so there would be no mistaking it as being separate from Steampunk Selfie's series.